RALWORKS/intficpy/docs/characters.md

 # Building conversations
 There are two main tools for building conversations in IFP: SpecialTopics, and Topics.

-## Quick Tips
-+ Be mindful of quotation marks.
-Python uses quotation marks to determine where a string of text begins and ends.
-If you want to use quotation marks inside of a string, put a backslash before each.
-This is demonstrated in the examples for default topics below.

 ## Default topics
 Start building a conversation by setting a character's default topic.
 This can be made to change based on game state.